RobertoBorges/aci-networking/readme.md

-#Deploying Windows Containers with Azure Container Instances integrated with Virtual Networks
+# Deploying Windows Containers with Azure Container Instances integrated with Virtual Networks

 This repo helps to deploy Windows Containers with Azure Container Instances integrated with Virtual Networks.

 ### Windows Server 2016

-> [!NOTE]
 > 1B and 2B hosts have been deprecated for Windows Server 2016.
 See [Host and container version compatibility](/virtualization/windowscontainers/deploy-containers/update-containers#host-and-container-version-compatibility) for more information on 1B, 2B, and 3B hosts.

 | Region |3B Max CPU | 3B Max Memory (GB) | Storage (GB) |